 At the time of writing, there have not been any shark attacks in St Lucia.
-Additionally, there have been no bull shark sightings in St Lucia.
+Additionally, there have been no bull shark sightings in St Lucia on record.

-It’s also worth noting that many other Caribbean countries did the exact same thing.
+It’s also worth noting that many other Caribbean countries released very similar statements as a precaution.

 Can You Swim in the Sea in St Lucia?

-Yes, it is perfectly safe to swim in the sea in St Lucia however there are some things you should be aware of depending on your swimming abilities.
+It is perfectly safe to swim in the ocean in St Lucia however there are some things you should be aware of.